Skip Nav Destination

 Published: 01 November 2013

-... long history of engaging the subject in the nineteenth century.
+... a long history of engaging the subject in the nineteenth century.
 This focus dovetails with recent critical works on race and gender in the U.S. West as well as transnational approaches to history.
 This article makes the case that the perspective on the nineteenth century provided by Chicano/a historians...

 Journal Articles